yanivzohar1971-cmd/Rent-a-Car/web/docs/AI_GLOBAL_RULES.md

 2. Verify role separation is maintained
 3. Confirm Build Info Center is intact
 4. Ensure response format was followed
+5. Verify change summaries use the emoji legend (Section 6)

 ---